 As you embark on your Alaska immersion, taking in the grandeur and arresting beauty of the Great Land, ponder for a moment the great conservationists who took strides to preserve this majestic landscape.
 You’ll be visiting the protected lands that make up Denali, Wrangell-St.

 We recently completed two wildly successful voyages to Alaska and the far eastern corners of Russia.
-Not only was the wildlife plentiful, our designated photographer onboard the Caledonian Sky, Mike Moore, was able to capture some beautiful images.
-Here are the top photos from our Wild Alaska and the Bering Sea, and Best of the Russian Far East expeditions.
+Not only was the wildlife plentiful, our designated photographer onboard the Caledonian Sky, Michael Moore, was able to capture some beautiful images.